 Breastfeed your baby

 It's safe to breastfeed your baby – there is no evidence of transmission of the COVID-19 virus in breast milk.
-Exclusive breastfeeding offers the best protection for babies, so if your baby is less than 6 months old, aim for exclusive breastfeeding.
+Exclusive breastfeeding offers the best protection for babies, so if your baby is less than 6 months old, aim to only breastfeed.
+It is also safe to have the COVID-19 Pfizer vaccine (Comirnaty) while you are breastfeeding.

 Use reliable information sources